prakassec/prakassec.github.io/_posts/2021-12-05-Core Windows Process.md

 # Task Manager
 Most of the windows users were already aware of taskmanager.
-So i will go deep into that.
+So i will not go deep into that.
 From task manager, Each process falls into 1 of 3 categories (Apps, Background process, or Windows process).

 But as a analyse point of view, taskmanager has few limitations.